Brisket is a piece of meat that just keeps on giving. Think about it.

 This year one night of Hanukkah happened to be the night of my birthday, so we were lucky enough to add a chocolate cake to the mix.

 Which somehow leads us back to the Jewish brisket, which was made a day before the big celebration (OK no guessing, it wasn’t THAT big.)

-3 Tips on Making Brisket
+3 Tips on Making This Jewish Brisket Recipe